 4. The FDA Doesn’t Regulate CBD Products

-Actually, for a long time now (since CBD has been explored by the medical community), the FDA has taken a significant interest in the compound.
-The FDA acknowledges that many shady companies have surfaced and started making wild claims about their products’ curative properties and has therefore put forward a lot of regulations to help with consumer protection.
+Ever since CBD was first explored by the medical community, the FDA acknowledged that many shady companies have surfaced and started making wild claims about their products.
+Therefore, it has put forward a lot of regulations to help with consumer protection.

 If you’re interested in learning more, the FDA website has a whole section of resources on cannabidiol and cannabis-derived products.

 Back in the day, it was believed that the hydrochloric acid in your stomach had the power to change CBD to THC inside the stomach.
-The worry was that as it metabolizes, the CBD-turned-THC would start to produce a different effect on the consumer.
+The worry was that as it metabolizes, the CBD would turn into HC and start producing a different effect on the consumer.

 Since then, this idea has been shut down, with no evidence that CBD becomes THC in the gastric system.
 Even after high doses of CBD were administered, no THC was found in the system.